Benoît Poelvoorde: Career

-In 1992, Poelvoorde, Belvaux and Bonzel wrote, produced and directed together their first long feature C'est arrivé près de chez vous (Man Bites Dog internationally) originally a low-budget school graduation project (1992) and a kind of cynical "noir" movie, inspired from the famous Belgian series "Strip-Tease" which went on to become a critically acclaimed cult movie.
+In 1992, Poelvoorde, Belvaux and Bonzel wrote, produced and directed together their first long feature C'est arrivé près de chez vous (Man Bites Dog internationally) originally a low-budget school graduation project (1992) and a kind of cynical satirical "noir" movie, inspired from the famous Belgian series "Strip-Tease" which went on to become a critically acclaimed cult movie.
 The film received the André Cavens Award for Best Film by the Belgian Film Critics Association (UCC).

 Poelvoorde subsequently starred in two series on the French pay-channel Canal+ and several movies such as Les Randonneurs, Le Boulet and Podium, which made him famous in France and Belgium.
 In 2001, he starred in Le Vélo de Ghislain Lambert, a movie about one of his passions, bicycling.
 In 2002, he received the Jean Gabin Prize, which recognized the most hopeful young talents.
 Poelvoorde became a member of the Cannes Film Festival Jury in 2004 by request of Quentin Tarantino, a big fan of Man Bites Dog who had presided over the Jury that year.

 In 2005 he ranked in 7th place in the Walloon version of the Greatest Belgian.
 In the Flemish version he came in at nr.
 400 outside the official list of nominations.

 In 2008, his performance in the movie Astérix aux Jeux olympiques won him critical acclaim by both film critics and the public at large.
 His recurrent character as a pretentious person and a sore loser has drawn comparisons between him and the beloved French comedian Louis de Funès.
 Poelvoorde also played serious roles.
 He has starred in 2009 as Etienne Balsan in Coco avant Chanel by Anne Fontain, with Audrey Tautou; as Jean-René in 2010 with Isabelle Carré in a comedy by Jean-Pierre Améris Émotifs anonymes about two extremely shy persons who fall in love, and also as August Maquet in L'autre Dumas by Safy Nebbou, alongside Gérard Depardieu and Dominique Blanc, a movie about the creative ghostwriter, Maquet, who played a crucial role in the production of French writer Alexandre Dumas' Three Musketeers.

 For his work in A Place on Earth (2013), Poelvoorde received a Magritte Award for Best Actor.

+He played God in the satirical movie The Brand New Testament (2015).

+Personal life

-The actor revealed in interviews, that he suffered from bipolar disorder.
+In November 2008, the actor suffered from depression and was briefly hospitalized at his request in the psychiatric unit of the CHR of Namur.
+The actor revealed in interviews that he suffers from bipolar disorder.

-In 2019, during the shooting of the movie "Raoul Taburin a un secret", from the book by the writer Jean-Jacques Sempé, Benoît Poelvoorde had a bicycle accident and received 17 stitches.
+In 2019, during the shooting of the movie Raoul Taburin a un secret, based on the book by Jean-Jacques Sempé, Poelvoorde had a bicycle accident and received 17 stitches.